asmjit/asmjit/README.md

 ### Constant Pool

-**BaseCompiler** provides two constant pools for a general purpose code generation - local and global.
-Local constant pool is related to a single **FuncNode** node and is generally flushed after the function body, and global constant pool is flushed at the end of the generated code by **BaseCompiler::finalize()**.
+**Compiler** provides two constant pools for a general purpose code generation - local and global.
+Local constant pool is related to a single **FuncNode** node and is generally flushed after the function body, and global constant pool is flushed at the end of the generated code by **Compiler::finalize()**.

 ```c++
 #include <asmjit/asmjit.h>